 Safety implications are obvious: The safest breakdown is the one prevented so it doesn’t happen!
 The safest breakdown that happens is the one with minimum exposure to risks – normally a function of time stranded.

-I agree that consequences from an accident generally are more serious than from a breakdown.
+Consequences from an accident generally are more serious than from a breakdown.
 But vehicle breakdowns, whose chances of happening are so much greater, usually involve inconvenience, lost time, discomfort, anxiety, and sometimes injury and death – when another vehicle hits one broken down and when human predators prey upon folks in a broken down vehicle.
 Injury also is possible when a stranded motorist tries to help himself but is neither trained nor equipped to do it safely.

 Driver Education teachers may copy and use material from this PowerPoint file I use for presentations to driver education conferences around the country (all I ask is that users credit me as their source!): (Click here).